DinyaCLLC/Youtube-live-chat-app-Node.js-/README.md

 # YouTube Live Chat App

 This is a Node.js project that lets you view YouTube live chat from a given video ID.
+NOTE: if you want to use transparent theme, rename main-transparent-support.js to main.js

 ## Requirements